docupike/docs/docs/admin/custom-classes.md

 After that the new class is available and can be used.

 # customizing custom classes
-Under `Settings>CMDB Configuration>Classes>New class name` you can make further adjustments to the just created class:
+Under `Settings>CMDB Configuration>Classes>New class name` you can make further adjustments to the created class:

 `Title`
 Here you can change the name of the class